 - Base Rail

 The riser is a vertical part of the staircase.
 It sometimes connects two treads.
-In old designs or in building staircase riser connects two treads.
+In old designs or in building staircase riser joins two treads.

 Nosing is an intersection point or line between the riser and the tread.